trendscenter/coinstac/EXAMPLE-GROUP-ADD.md

     }
     */

-    // construct our current group data from default and past values let result = _.assign({}, _default, opts.previousData);
+    // update our perception of state by applying our results from the last run let result = _.assign({}, _default, opts.previousData);

     // apply user integer counts to our RemoteComputationResult